• Skip to primary navigation

 Instructions

-• In a large bowl, combine all the filling ingredients and mix well, then add mixture to a 9×13″ Pyrex baking dish and set aside.
+• In a large bowl, combine all the filling ingredients and mix well.
+Add the mixture to the baking dish.

 • Combine all the topping ingredients in a large bowl, mixing everything together well.

-• Evenly spread the mixture on top of the filling and place in a and bake for 50-55 minutes until the top is lightly browned and the filling is bubbling.
-Allow mixture to cool for a few minutes before serving.
+• Evenly spread the topping mixture over the apples and cranberry filling and bake it for 50-55 minutes until the top is lightly browned and the filling bubbly.
+Allow the mixture to cool for a few minutes before serving.
 This crisp can be served warm or cold.

 Notes